Tommie Gorman

-Tommie Gorman (born April 1956) is a retired Irish journalist.
-He worked for RTÉ News and Current Affairs from 1980 to 2021.
-He was the former Northern Ireland editor for RTÉ.
+Tommie Gorman (3 April 1956 – 25 June 2024) was an Irish journalist.
+He worked for RTÉ News from 1980 to 2021, where he was the former Northern Ireland editor.

-He is known for his personal interviews with figures such as Seán Quinn, Gerry Adams and Roy Keane, the latter following the 2002 Saipan incident.
+Gorman was known for his personal interviews with figures such as Seán Quinn, Gerry Adams and Roy Keane, the latter following the 2002 Saipan incident.
 He retired in April 2021.

-Career
+Life and career

+Gorman was born on 3 April 1956.
 He began his journalistic work with the Western People newspaper in County Mayo, where he worked for journalist John Healy.
 He joined RTÉ in 1980 and became North-West correspondent.
 In 1989, he moved to Brussels to become Europe Editor, and was appointed Northern Ireland Editor in 2001.